Novak Djokovic Net Worth, Salary, and Endorsements 2023

 Over the years, Djokovic had numerous rivalries on-court against top-tier players.
-But, his match-ups against Federer, Nadal, and Murray always enthralled fans and turned out to be engaging to watch.
+But, his match-ups against Federer, Nadal, and Andy Murray always enthralled fans and turned out to be engaging to watch.

 Coming to Djokovic's rivalry with Federer, it can be considered one of the most entertaining rivalries on the ATP tour.
-The duo had numerous close battles but it is the Serb who takes the pivotal lead once again.
+The duo had numerous close battles, but it is the Serb who takes the pivotal lead once again.
 Both Federer and Djokovic played 50 times on tour, with Djokovic winning 27 matches.

-Their most recent contest came in the semi-finals of the 2020 Australian Open.
+Their most recent contest came in the semifinals of the 2020 Australian Open.
 Djokovic easily defeated Federer in straight sets.

 Novak Djokovic is one of the greatest tennis players of all time.
-He has 85 ATP titles and has the joint-highest Grand Slam count of 20, tied with Roger Federer and Rafael Nadal.
+He has 94 ATP titles and also has the highest Grand Slam count (23) on the ATP tour.
 He is also the only player in history to win all the Grand Slams at least twice.

 The 2021 season has been fruitful as well as a successful one for the year-end world number one.
 Djokovic started the year with his 9th Australian Open title at the 18th Grand Slam of his career.